1If you want to be a parent, your epilepsy should not stop you

 4If you want to start a family it’s really good idea to plan this in advance.
 Your epilepsy doctor may think it’s a good idea for you to change medicines.
 This would have to happen slowly

 5Some epilepsy medicines are more safe during pregnancy than others.
 Some epilepsy medicines can cause birth defects

-6If you have uncontrolled seizures you will need to think especially carefully about safety and support.
+6If you have uncontrolled seizures you need to think carefully about safety and support you will need.
 Epilepsy Action has information to help

 Valproate medicines can seriously harm an unborn baby